Pandemic Relief Talks Inch Ahead, But McConnell Is Resistant

-Negotiations on a huge COVID-19 relief bill have taken a modest step forward, though time is running out and Senate Majority Leader Mitch McConnell, President Donald Trump's most powerful Senate ally, is pressing the White House not to move ahead.
+Negotiations on a huge COVID-19 relief bill have taken a modest step forward, though time is running out and Senate Majority Leader Mitch McConnell, President Donald Trump's most powerful Senate ally, is pressing the White House not to move ahead right now.

-Pelosi's office said talks with Treasury Secretary Steven Mnuchin on Tuesday were productive, but other veteran lawmakers said there is still too much work to do and not enough time to do it to enact a relief bill by Election Day.
+The White House said Wednesday that negotiations between Pelosi and Treasury Secretary Steven Mnuchin continue to bring modest progress, but veteran lawmakers say there is still too much work to do and not enough time to do it to enact a relief bill by Election Day.

-McConnell made his remarks during a private lunch with fellow Republicans, three people familiar with his comments said, requesting anonymity because the session was private.
+“The negotiations have entered a new phase, which is more on the technical side of trying to get the language right if we can agree upon the numbers,” White House Chief of Staff Mark Meadows said Wednesday on Fox Business. ”We’re still apart.
+Still a number of issues to work on, but the last 24 hours have moved the ball down the field."

+McConnell, however, warns that the GOP-held Senate isn't buying the need for legislation as large as President Donald Trump wants.
 The Kentucky Republican appears worried that an agreement between Pelosi and Mnuchin would drive a wedge between Republicans, forcing them to choose whether to support a Pelosi-blessed deal with Trump that would violate conservative positions they've stuck with for months.
-Many Republicans say they can't vote for another huge Pelosi-brokered agreement.

 McConnell said if such a bill passed the Democratic-controlled House with Trump's blessing “we would put it on the floor of the Senate.”
 Those public remarks came after the private session with fellow Republicans.